hypeJunction/hypeCategories/README.md

 See ```mod/hypeCategories/settings/default.php``` for a sample config.
 Place more general rules below more specific rules, as the plugin will use the settings from the first rule that matches the current page URL.

+* The plugin uses regex patterns to match page URLs to category contexts, as seen in the settings file.
+If you don't want to modify the forms to include category input, you can do so, by injecting it via JS.
+Add the 'forms' parameter for a given context, and specify the page URL and the CSS selector to inject the input after.

 ## Usage

 ### Adding category input